 The Black River Gorges National Park is a beautiful mountainous region in the southern part of Mauritius and most probably the best area for some trekking in the island.

 However, don’t panic straight away, if you are not into walking there is also a fabulous drive through the park that is well worth the extra mile of your trip

 Located on the hills of the Champagne plain, the Black River Gorges National Park covers 6576 hectares of mountain and forest, and is home to over 150 varieties of plants and 9 birds species.

 There are two information point, the Black River Gorges Visitors Centre, at the west side of the park, about 8km from the Trois Bras Junction (see map below for more info) and the Petrin Information Centre, on the east side of the park and just 2 km from the Grand Bassin.

 There are few trails in the park, up to 14Km.
 You can even have a walk from the west side to the east side, from one visitor centre to the other (you can organise a taxi to pick you up).

-I decided however to take an alternative route on the way back, in the rain forest, very wet and very slippery, and the trekking shoes are most definitely a must here.
+It’s in the rain forest, usually wet and slippery, and the trekking shoes are most definitely a must here.
 I would not suggest it unless you are fit.
-In few points I had to use the trees to climb the impossible slippery path.
+In few points you may need to use the trees to climb the impossible slippery path.

 Check the closing time of the park, you don’t want to be locked in (it changes based on the season)

 You can organise this drive after a visit at the Grand Bassin and the view of the scale model of the park at the Petrin Information Center (see map below for more information)